-In terms of total storage required, the annual blockchain growth rate is now down to 17%, which ought to be easily addressed by increasing hard drive density.
+In terms of total storage required, the annual blockchain growth rate increased to 21%, bucking the trend of going down year over year.
 And of course you can always run a pruned node (though it will still have to download all of the data during the initial sync) that only needs 10 GB or so.

-As usual, many of Bitcoin's economic metrics were correlated to the exchange rate, which ground downward throughout the entire year.
+As usual, many of Bitcoin's economic metrics were correlated to the exchange rate, which went sideways for much of the year.

-From a relative historical standpoint, the overall drawdown in exchange rate was typical for a bear market year.
+From a relative historical standpoint, the overall delta in exchange rate was typical for the transition period from bear to bull market.

 To calculate the above, use the formula: